JeffKersting/refactor-tractor-whats-cookin/README.md

 ## Setup

-//DO THIS DO THIS DO THIS DO THIS:
-If you _are_ done, you can follow [this procedure](./gh-pages-procedure.md) to get your project live on GitHub Pages.

-Visit the site at [GitHub Pages](https://pages.github.com/)
+Visit the site at [GitHub Pages](https://JeffKersting.github.io/refactor-tractor-whats-cookin/)

 Otherwise, in order to deploy this site locally, a user will have to run a local server.